hkellaway/Gloss/README.md

 Models that are to be created from JSON _must_ adopt the `Decodable` protocol.

-Models that are to be transofmed to JSON _must_ adopt the `Encodable` protocol.
+Models that are to be transformed to JSON _must_ adopt the `Encodable` protocol.

 The `Glossy` protocol depicted in the examples is simply a convenience for defining models that can translated to _and_ from JSON. `Glossy` can be replaced by `Decodable, Encodable` for more preciseness, if desired.